bucs110a0spring22/ch-10-lab-nbell526/README.md

 links from class website

 ## MISCELLANEOUS COMMENTS:
-smartpop has been getting me through the semester at this point
+smartpop has been getting me through the semester at this point. i need some streetfair kettlecorn...